microsoft/vscode-docs/docs/intelligentapps/playground.md

 Multi-modal models allow you to include attachment files in different format, such as image, voice, video, or document, send together with prompts to AI models.
 You can ask questions about the contents in the attachements.

-For the models that support attachments, the pin icon will show.
-Select the pin icon, follow the instruction to attach one or more local files and use them with prompt.
+For the models that support attachments, the attachment icon (paperclip) will show.
+Select the icon, and follow the instructions to attach one or more local files and use them with your prompt.

 ![Adding attachments](./images/playground/attachment.png)